sharathgopinath/battleship/README.md

 }
 ```

-HTTP POST **api/battle-ship/attack**
+**HTTP POST api/battle-ship/attack**

-Attack at a given position, reports back with the current status of the game
+Attack at a given position.
+Reports back with the current status of the game.

 **Note** Ensure you send the updated 'gameProgressCode' for subsequent requests to this API endpoint to maintain the game's progress

 Example Input -